subsquid/docs/docs/sdk/tutorials/bayc/step-four-optimizations.md

 This is the fourth part of the tutorial where we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers, and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores all the data in a database, and serves it over a GraphQL API.
 In the first three parts ([1](../step-one-indexing-transfers), [2](../step-two-deriving-owners-and-tokens), [3](../step-three-adding-external-data)), we created a squid that does all the above but performs many IO operations sequentially, resulting in a long sync time.
 In this part, we discuss strategies for mitigating that shortcoming.
 We also discuss an alternative metadata fetching strategy that reduces redundant fetches and handles the changes in metadata of "cold" (i.e., not involved in any transfers) tokens more effectively.

-Pre-requisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the third part ([this commit](https://github.com/subsquid-labs/bayc-squid-1/tree/ab5f094ae34e8822dfb912f6e6116df2cfa800b5)).
+Pre-requisites: Node.js, [Squid CLI](/squid-cli/installation), Docker, a project folder with the code from the third part ([this commit](https://github.com/subsquid-labs/bayc-squid-1/tree/ab5f094ae34e8822dfb912f6e6116df2cfa800b5)).

 [//]: # (????
 Find all benchmarks marked with "figure out of date"/"figures out of date" and update them)